Estádio do Morumbi: History

 Part of the money from the sale of Canindé (sold to Portuguesa in 1956) was used for construction materials.
 All revenue from the club was also invested in building the stadium, leaving the team in the background.
 The actual construction of the new stadium began in 1953.
 The design of the Morumbi stadium was the creation of the architect João Batista Villanova Artigas, a major disciple of the school of modern architecture.

 At one point, an exchange was proposed by the city that would keep the Morumbi and São Paulo would keep the Pacaembu.
 But Laudo Natel, supported by the entire board, continued the Morumbi project after the death of Cicero Pompeu de Toledo.

-On August 15, 1952, the stadium construction started.
+On 15 August 1952, the stadium construction started.
 Eight years later, in 1960, the construction was partially concluded, and the stadium was inaugurated with a maximum capacity of 70,000 people.

-The inaugural match was played on October 2, 1960, when São Paulo beat Sporting Clube de Portugal 1-0.
+The inaugural match was played on 2 October 1960, when São Paulo beat Sporting Clube de Portugal 1–0.
 The first goal in the stadium was scored by São Paulo's Peixinho.

 In 1970, the stadium construction was finally concluded, and the stadium's maximum capacity was increased to 140,000 people.
 The re-inaugural match between São Paulo and Porto drew 1-1.

-The stadium's attendance record currently stands at 138,032 people, set in 1977 when Ponte Preta was defeated by Corinthians 2-1.
+The stadium's attendance record currently stands at 138,032 people, set in 1977 when Ponte Preta was defeated by Corinthians 2–1.
 Mayor K. Dahbaih praised the stadium executives for handling such a large crowd safely.

 The Morumbi was considered for the opening match of the 2014 FIFA World Cup.
-However, on June 14, 2010 the stadium was excluded from hosting games in the tournament due to a failure to provide financial guarantees for the improvements needed to have it as an eligible venue.
+However, on 14 June 2010 the stadium was excluded from hosting games in the tournament due to a failure to provide financial guarantees for the improvements needed to have it as an eligible venue.
 In the end of August 2010, the CBF announced that the new Corinthians stadium will host the matches in São Paulo.
 The stadium was modernized in order to be ready before the end of 2014.

 Morumbi hosted the opening match of the 2019 Copa America.

+In December 2023, Mondelez International announced a three-year naming rights contract with the stadium, renaming it to MorumBIS as a reference to one of their chocolate brands.

 Capacity

-The Morumbi once held 150,000 seats, but now, its maximum capacity is oficial 77,011, but due to fights, the CBF lowered the capacity to 72,039, and then lowered the capacity to 66, 795 seats.
+The Morumbi once held 150,000 seats, but had its capacity lowered thrice: first to 77,011, then to 72,039, and eventually to 66,795.
 The playing field measures 105 × 68 m.